 Last year Congress extended the deadline to July 15 because of the disruptions caused by COVID-19.
-This year however, the April 15 deadline is back in force.
+This year however, the April 15 deadline was initially back in force, but according to reports you now have until Monday, May 17, to file your federal return (the state is expected to follow).
 Here are 10 Tips to remember when filing your taxes.

 1. Deadlines are deadlines

-Federal income tax returns are due April 15 this year, the traditional filing deadline.
-If you are a procrastinator, note that any taxpayer can get an automatic filing extension to Oct.
+Federal income tax returns are due May 17 this year.
+If the additional month isn’t enough, note that any taxpayer can get an automatic filing extension to Oct.
 15 by submitting Form 4868, “Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.”
-However, you still must pay the amount of tax owed by April 15 or face interest and penalties.
+However, you still must pay the amount of tax owed by May 17 or face interest and penalties.
 Soldiers in combat zones and people living in disaster areas typically get an extension on both filing and paying federal income taxes.

 2. Penalties are penalties